blackducksoftware/blackduck-jira/README.md

 ## Overview ##
-Hub plugin for Atlassian Jira.
-This plugin provides the ability to create Jira issues based on Policy violations in the Hub, and close them based on violation overrides.
-Tickets will only be created for the Hub projects that are mapped to Jira projects and only for the violations that are selected.
+Hub plugin for Atlassian JIRA.
+This plugin provides the ability to create JIRA issues based on Policy violations in the Hub, and close them based on violation overrides.
+Tickets will only be created for the Hub projects that are mapped to JIRA projects and only for the violations that are selected.

 ## Build ##